 We supported 6,000 people with disabilities to gain local employment.

 Our Kisan Vikas initiative trained 5,000 marginalised farmers in efficient agricultural practices.

-Our education projects are designed and delivered in conjunction with our private sector partners.
-Together, we use novel technology and innovative approaches to address some of the challenges which can prevent children reaching their full potential – including resource scarcity, large classroom sizes and gaps in teachers’ skills.
-National and community volunteers support in-service teachers through coaching and training, reaching 450 teachers across 300 government schools in the Jharkhand, Delhi and Bundi districts.
+Our education projects were designed and delivered in conjunction with our private sector partners.
+Together, we used novel technology and innovative approaches to address some of the challenges which can prevent children reaching their full potential – including resource scarcity, large classroom sizes and gaps in teachers’ skills.
+National and community volunteers supported in-service teachers through coaching and training, reaching 450 teachers across 300 government schools in the Jharkhand, Delhi and Bundi districts.

-In a country where two-thirds of the population depend on agriculture for their livelihoods, we work to boost the agricultural productivity of smallholder farmers, supporting people to grow more in the context of rising food insecurity and increasing environmental uncertainty.
-We’ve trained 27 climate-smart agri-professionals, who support rural farmers in Madhya Pradesh to safeguard themselves against the effects of climate change.
-Our Kisan Vikas initiative trained 5,000 marginalised farmers in efficient agricultural practices, so enabling them to increase yields at a lower cost.
+In a country where two-thirds of the population depend on agriculture for their livelihoods, we worked to boost the agricultural productivity of smallholder farmers, supporting people to grow more in the context of rising food insecurity and increasing environmental uncertainty.
+We trained 27 climate-smart agri-professionals, who supported rural farmers in Madhya Pradesh to safeguard themselves against the effects of climate change.
+Our Kisan Vikas initiative trained 5,000 marginalised farmers in efficient agricultural practices, enabling them to increase yields at a lower cost.